noahwaterfieldprice/diffraction/docs/source/glossary.rst

       beginning with the case-insensitive reserved characters `data_`.
 Bounded by whitespace, it precedes the :term:`data block` on a line of it's own.

+   lattice parameters
+      The dimensions describing :term:`unit cell` of the crystal structure

    loop
       sadsdoajidjasoidj a